cse110-sp25-group11/warmup-exercise/testing/tests.md

 - Flip animations

 ### Unit Testing
-- Write a test JS script
+- Write a test JS script for the following functions:
+  - CardConstructor
+  - CardFlip
+  - DeckInitialization
+  - PickCardReducesDeck
+  - UpdateCounter
+  - Checkjoever

 ### Functional Testing
 - Do the buttons on the screen work as intended on click?